 Beaches in OC

-Find the best beaches for nature walks, whale viewing, sunsets, and family outings.
+Find the best Orange County beaches for nature walks, whale viewing, sunsets, and family outings.
 I also give lessons on how to spot dolphins from shore and share tidepooling tips.
 Playgrounds near the beach are also included in this category.